 Statutory Rape: non-forcible sexual intercourse with a person who is under the statutory age of consent.
-The victim is over 12 and under 16 years of age; however, the perpetrator must be at least two years older.
+If the victim is over 12 and under 16 years of age, and the perpetrator is at least 2 years older, it would be statutory rape.

-The Clery Act mandates that the University discloses definitions of three newly added acts of crime; both the Clery definition and the State of Alabama definition.
+The Clery Act mandates that the University discloses the definitions of Clery countable crimes as well as the State of Alabama law definition.

-Under the State of Alabama dating violence and domestic violence fall under the same code.
+Under the State of Alabama, dating violence and domestic violence fall under the same code.